yale-img/rtainer/README.md

   - Each time you run it, a new terminal in the container will be opened.

 4. Inside a `./container shell`, run your code like normal.
+  - You'll know that you're in the container when your prompt looks something like: `ntsoi@0457dfe8d098:~$` where `ntsoi` is my username.